schollz/norns.online/README.md

 **connect.** *norns.online* a both a script and a website.

-**listen and visualize.** after running, *norns.online* will run in the background. then the audio+visuals of any script will then be beamed to `norns.online/<yourname>`.
+**listen and visualize.** after starting, *norns.online* will run in the background letting you run any other script. all norns audio+visuals will then be beamed to `norns.online/<yourname>`.

-**guide.** at the website you have the same inputs as your norns to provide guidance and access, remotely.
+**guide.** the website has the same inputs as your norns to provide remote guidance and access.

-**collaborate.** when online, you can connect to other norns via "rooms." anyone in a "room" shares live audio. the latency is ~4 seconds, so you can imagine that you all are playing together while being socially distanced by a distance of a quarter-mile.
+**collaborate.** connect to other norns via "*rooms*." anyone in a "room" shares live audio. the latency is ~4 seconds, so you can imagine that you all are playing together while being socially distanced by a distance of a quarter-mile.

 _note:_ the script requires `ffmpeg` and `mpv`, which are automatically installed if you use this program (~300 MB).